Many have tried to besiege this mighty fortress – and some succeeded. Discover Edinburgh Castle’s military connections, which continue today.

-Count all 70 steps on the most direct route to the summit of the Castle Rock, up a great flight of stairs once formed the original entrance under the Constable's Tower, destroyed in 1573.
-You could take a gentler alternative route around the cobbled hill, built to ease the movement of heavy guns.
+Count all 70 steps on the most direct route to the summit of the Castle Rock.
+This great flight of stairs once formed the original entrance to the castle.
+The gentler alternative route that winds up and around the cobbled hill was created in the 1600s for moving heavy guns.

-Stare down the barrel of this celebrated siege gun and imagine the power it once unleashed.
-Given to King James II in 1457, Mons Meg could fire gunstones weighing 150kg for up to 3.2km (two miles) - one was fired over the city in honour of the marriage of Mary Queen of Scots landed in what is now the Royal Botanic Garden.
+Stare down the barrel of this six-tonne siege gun and imagine its awesome power.
+Given to King James II in 1457, Mons Meg could fire a 150kg gunstone for up to 3.2km (2 miles).
+One fired over the city to celebrate the marriage of Mary Queen of Scots landed in what is now the Royal Botanic Garden.

 Reflect on the sacrifice made by those who fell in the First and Second World Wars and subsequent military campaigns.
 This remarkable memorial was opened in 1927, drawing on the talents of some of Scotland's finest artists and craftsmen and women.

-Pirates and prisoners of war and pirates were held in the vaults below the Great Hall in the 1700s and 1800s.
-Learn about the sailors who were incarcerated here, including many Americans and a five-year-old French drummer boy captured at the Battle of Trafalgar.
+Pirates and prisoners of war were held in the vaults below the Great Hall in the 1700s and 1800s.
+Learn about the sailors locked up here, among them many Americans and a five-year-old French drummer boy captured at the Battle of Trafalgar.
 One successful escape attempt saw 48 inmates flee.

-Discover more about the history of the Royal Scots Dragoon Guards, the senior Scottish regiment in the British Army in this independent regimental museum.
-Don't miss the French Eagle and Standard captured at the Battle of Waterloo in an epic cavalry charge that led to their capture in a painting in the Great Hall.
+Delve into the history of the Royal Scots Dragoon Guards, the senior Scottish regiment in the British Army.
+Treasures in this independent museum include a French Eagle and Standard taken at the Battle of Waterloo.
+See the epic cavalry charge that led to their capture in a painting in the Great Hall.